165th Rifle Division: Into Poland and Germany

 During the last week of January the Army seized a bridgehead over the lower Vistula between Fordon and Chełmno and was fighting to widen it while also blockading the German garrison of Toruń.
 The latter city was understood to contain 3,000 - 4,000 German troops and one division plus a regiment of the 47th Corps was considered sufficient to contain it on this sector.
 In fact it contained 30,000 men and on the night of January 30/31 the garrison attempted to break out to the northwest.
-The 200th Rifle Division, which was in the Army's second echelon on the western bank of the Vistula about 15–20km west of Kulm, was immediately directed to intercept the escaping grouping and was soon joined by the 165th and three other rifle divisions plus some of the armor of 1st Guards Tank Corps.
+The 200th Rifle Division, which was in the Army's second echelon on the western bank of the Vistula about 15–20 km west of Kulm, was immediately directed to intercept the escaping grouping and was soon joined by the 165th and three other rifle divisions plus some of the armor of 1st Guards Tank Corps.
 During the following week nearly all the forces of 70th Army were involved in containing and eventually eliminating this breakout which was completed on February 8; only small groups succeeded in escaping to the west.
 As a result of this fighting, on February 1 the 751st Rifle Regiment (Colonel Sharapov, Markel Sanzhinovich) was awarded the name "Toruń" as an honorific.

 East Pomeranian Offensive

 The next phase of the offensive began on February 10.
 By this time the 1st Belorussian Front had reached the Oder River and appeared poised to advance on Berlin but the STAVKA was concerned about the potential of German counteroffensive action driving south from Pomerania and ordered the commander of 2nd Belorussian Front, Marshal K. K. Rokossovskii, to complete the isolation of East Prussia and eliminate this flank threat.
 In a significant regrouping within 70th Army the 165th was moved to 47th Corps.

 After a brief halt and a regrouping 70th Army was ordered to resume the offensive on February 22 in the direction of Konarzyny, Reinwasser and Bartin.
 Later in the month the main objective of 2nd Belorussian Front was the group of German forces in Gdańsk and Gdynia.
 On March 23, 70th Army, with the help of flanking forces of other armies, broke through the German defenses and captured the town of Sopot and reached the shore of Gdańsk Bay.
 96th Corps, to which the 165th had returned, was then directed northwards, towards Kolibken, south of Gdynia.
 The fighting for that city ended on March 30 and the 608th Artillery Regiment (Lt.
-Colonel Krivonosov, Aleksandr Yakovlevich),the 199th Antitank Battalion (Major Utkin, Vyacheslav Nikolaevich), and the 305th Signal Battalion (Major Seregov, Leonid Makhailovich) were each given its name as a battle honor.
+Colonel Krivonosov, Aleksandr Yakovlevich), the 199th Antitank Battalion (Major Utkin, Vyacheslav Nikolaevich), and the 305th Signal Battalion (Major Seregov, Leonid Makhailovich) were each given its name as a battle honor.
 Later, on May 17 the following decorations were awarded to the division's subunits for the same battle: